Application & Teams

 It depends.
 It will be intense for some periods and lighter for others.
 When you are in the field, you may have to commit 100% on those days, for example.
 Other weeks may require a 20% commitment.
-We'll be accepting only those who can commit to all workshop days—January 22-26 and March 19-23—as well as a culminating event (exact date TBD) in early June.
+We'll be accepting only those who can commit to all workshop days—March 18-21 and May 6-9—as well as a culminating virtual pitch event (exact date TBD) in early June.

 - Does my idea have to focus only on teen pregnancy prevention?